The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Svartifoss waterfall

-Or more days if you want to drive further on and see the other waterfalls and more attractions in the southern part of Iceland.
+Or even more days if you want to drive further on and see the other waterfalls and more attractions in the southern part of Iceland.

 Regína at the Katla ice cave in South-Iceland

-From my travel-blog The spectacular Katla Ice Cave in South Iceland is open all Year round
+From my travel blog, The spectacular Katla Ice Cave in South Iceland is open all Year round

 There are also many guided tours to the south coast of Iceland to choose from to make the most of your visit.

 Also, check out the glacier hike on Sólheimajökull glacier - I have joined this tour and can recommend it.
-If you'd like to find out what that tour is like then here is my travel-blog with plenty of photos:
+If you'd like to find out what that tour is like, then here is my travel blog with plenty of photos:

-Glacier Hike & Ice Climbing on Sólheimajökull glacier in South Iceland
+Glacier Hike & Ice Climbing on Sólheimajökull glacier in South Iceland.

 Regína Hiking on Sólheimajökull glacier